pikulet/lumen/content/pages/about.md

 > Check out some of my projects [here](/pages/projects/).

 A dilettante in recreational mathematics.
 I enjoy historical fiction and dystopian novels.
+I post a mix of tech and non-tech content.